judyfong/about/README.md

 # Fall 2024 Goals
 - [ ] Pass my classes,
 - [ ] turn in assignments in Icelandic on time,
-- [ ] live a normal student life for once while only working part time
+- [ ] live a normal student life for once
+- [ ] while only working part time on my business ventures.
-- [ ] Finish my BA thesis for once and finally
+- [ ] Finish my BA thesis for once and all finally
 - [ ] Finish my further/graduate studies applications
-- [ ] and my study abroad Eramus+ scholarship applications
+- [ ] and my study abroad Erasmus+ scholarship applications
 - [ ] Document it all so anyone can follow in my footsteps
 - [ ] become friends with my friends of the past three years again
-- [ ] and deal with my PTSD,
+- [ ] and deal with my health such as PTSD,
 - [ ] while also making fun of the University of Iceland student council (Studentaráðslið), a.k.a., shi@hi.is constantly
-- [ ] and doing my best to bankrupt them as an unreliable student reporter at the open Student council meetings (Stúdentaráðsfundunum).
+- [ ] and doing my best to bankrupt them as an unreliable student reporter at the open University of Iceland Student council meetings (is.
+Háskóli Íslands Stúdentaráðsfundunum).
 But hey, you heard it here first.

 ## Services